Royz2123/RAID5/README.md

 python -m block_device [args]
 ```

 Testing the servers can be done from any browser.
 Basic Authentication is required with common_user and common_password specified in frontend/config.ini.
-Firefox currently disables basic authentication so could be problematical and will need to add this option manually.

 ### Arguments